dhanush-cache/docusync/docs/TRANSLATION.md

 # Translation

-Outline is localized through community contributions.
-The text in Outline's user interface is in American English by default, we're very thankful for all help that the community provides bringing the app to different languages.
+DocuSync is localized through community contributions.
+The text in DocuSync's user interface is in American English by default, we're very thankful for all help that the community provides bringing the app to different languages.

 ## Externalizing strings